nccgroup/CrossSiteContentHijacking/README.md

 This project can be used for:
 - Exploiting websites with insecure policy files (crossdomain.xml or clientaccesspolicy.xml) by reading their contents.
 - Exploiting insecure file upload functionalities which do not check the file contents properly or allow to upload SWF or PDF files without having Content-Disposition header during the download process.
 In this scenario, the created SWF, XAP, or PDF file should be uploaded with any extension such as .JPG to the target website.
 Then, the "Object File" value should be set to the URL of the uploaded file to read the target website's contents.
+- Exploiting CVE-2011-2461 (see the references for more details)

 Note: .XAP files can be renamed to any other extension but they cannot be load cross-domain anymore.
 It seems Silverlight finds the file extension based on the provided URL and ignores it if it is not .XAP.
 This can still be exploited if a website allows users to use ";" or "/" after the actual file name to add a ".XAP" extension.